Have you seen the state of the world lately?

 It’s time for strong, courageous women to step up.
 And chances are, that includes you.

-One of the best parts of my job is working with women who are starting their own businesses, or those who are setting new and challenging personal goals.
-And there’s a pattern I’ve seen in many situations, that I wanted to share with you.
-Because chances are, you’ve run into it too.
+One of the best parts of my job is working with women who’re starting their own businesses and setting new personal goals.

 Holding back is never a good idea.
 Ever.

 I have yet to see a woman who’s “spidey senses are tingling” who’s that far off.

 Now, I’m not saying you run around declaring a “crisis” every time you feel like something is wrong.

-For example: Gossip has ruined friendships, harmed families and brought down entire organizations.
+Gossip has ruined friendships, harmed families and brought down entire organizations.
 Making sure we don’t participate in it is one thing, but we must require that those around us don’t do it either.